-Matteo Pozzi is an associate professor in the Civil and Environmental Engineering Department at Carnegie Mellon.
+Matteo Pozzi is a professor in the Civil and Environmental Engineering Department at Carnegie Mellon.
 His research deals with risk analysis for civil infrastructure systems, using engineering models and sensor data.
 Particularly, his research is focused on probabilistic models for seismic vulnerability, deterioration, optimal planning for mitigation of extreme events, and maintenance and inspection

 Risk Analysis & Decision Making: Civil Infrastructure Systems

 2003 Laurea (M.S. + B.S.), Civil Engineering, University of Trento

 Research by Matteo Pozzi shows how improper regulation can unintentionally trigger dangerous behaviors of information avoidance from infrastructure managers.

 When should we apply sensors to monitor the state of our infrastructure in a way that could help predict and prevent failure?

 Eight faculty receive Scott Institute seed grants for energy research

 The Scott Institute recently selected awardees from the College of Engineering for its seventh round of seed grants for energy research.

 New models of the urban heat island effect could inform the next generation of urban planners and help prevent hundreds of heat-related deaths occurring every year.